Looking for the best Carnival cruise tips and advice for your vacation?

 38. Even in the warm Caribbean, bring a jacket

 You might not think of it, but the nights in the Caribbean can get cool, even in the summer.
-This is especially true when the ship is underway, which makes the breeze much stronger.
+This is especially true when the ship is sailing, which makes the breeze much stronger.
 Do yourself a favor and bring a light jacket to wear in the evenings.
 Even if you plan to stay inside on the ship, the air conditioning can get cool in many places.

 39. Insert your keycard to cash out in the casino